 These poles are just about as solid as it gets for USD 100.
 The locking mechanisms are strong, with metal clasps, and easy to adjust tensioning (small turn wheels on the clasp).
 At 1lbs 3 oz, these poles are made of 7075-T6 aluminum.
 They’re a bit heavier but with weight comes durability.
 With both trekking and powder baskets, these poles are primed for all-season, all-mountain exploration.

 3. REI Co-op Flash Carbon Trekking Poles

 REI Co-op designed these poles for fast-moving trips along challenging trails.
 Coming in at about USD 100, these poles are not cheap but offer some value for the money.
 The 100% carbon fiber poles are extremely lightweight.
-Also, they do a solid job in providing shock absorption and the power locks are known to be secure.
-Finally, with REI’s 100% satisfaction return policy, there’s no risk.
+Also, they do a solid job of providing shock absorption and the power locks are known to be secure.
+Finally, there’s no risk with REI’s 100% satisfaction return policy.
 They provide a refund or replacement within one year of purchase

 4. SWIX Nordic Walking Poles of Norway